-Past student said this course is "research/stats related but the research is helpful for qualitative and quantitative UX work."
+Past student said this course is "research and statistics related but the research is helpful for qualitative and quantitative UX work."

 This course will explore broad research paradigms and theoretical approaches that inform contemporary social research, varying study designs, as well as the systematic methods utilized in differing types of data analyses.
 Though this course will introduce research processes across the academic spectrum, quantitative analysis of both small and large data sets will be emphasized.
 Therefore, students will learn about basic statistical analyses and will be introduced to the emerging worlds of data science and social media analytics.
 Students will also consider related topics such as data visualization or research presentations.

 Past student said this course is "awesome for building up portfolio, resume, and interview prep for going into UX (or other related) careers."

 This course is designed to be a culminating experience for the eSociety degree program, a course that engages students in practical activity as well as prepares learners for contemporary work. eSociety major and minor students as well as other undergraduates preparing for work relating to digital information or related fields can enroll in and will benefit from this course.
 Students will be given opportunities to discuss, review and reflect on their learning in their undergraduate work relative to an eSociety and will be provided the mechanisms through which their coursework can be applied to `real-world' contexts (e.g., internships, interviews with leaders in their area of study, professional shadowing experiences, service learning projects, or community-based event planning).
 Ultimately, this course provides students the opportunity to learn about what it means to be prepared in an eSociety as well as reflect on their own skill sets and the professional preparation needed for career satisfaction and success.

 ISTA 230: Introduction to Web Design and Development

 ISTA 416 / INFO 516: Introduction to Human Computer Interaction